haitongxu/haitongxu.github.io/_news/announcement_2.md

 related_posts: false
 ---

+Dr. Jing Chang joins our research group as a visiting scholar.
+Welcome, Jing!

 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.

 ---